Lawton in Comanche County, Oklahoma — The American South (West South Central)

 Medicine Lodge Creek Peace Council

 Other nearby markers.
-At least 8 other markers are within 4 miles of this Comanche Reformed Church (approx. 1.2 miles away); Col Jack L. Treadwell (approx. 2.6 miles away); Satank Killed (approx. 2.6 miles away); Fort Sill (approx. 3.1 miles away); Under the Southern Cross Americal (23rd) Infantry Division (approx. 3.3 miles away); Proud American (approx. 3.4 miles away); 280mm Heavy Motorized Gun M65 (approx. 3.4 miles away); Post Guardhouse (approx. 3.6 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Comanche Reformed Church (approx. 1.2 miles away); Col Jack L. Treadwell (approx. 2.6 miles away); Satank Killed (approx. 2.6 miles away); Fort Sill (approx. 3.1 miles away); Under the Southern Cross Americal (23rd) Infantry Division (approx. 3.3 miles away); Proud American (approx. 3.4 miles away); 280mm Heavy Motorized Gun M65 (approx. 3.4 miles away); Post Guardhouse (approx. 3.6 miles away).

 Credits.
 This page was last revised on October 15, 2016.
-This page originally submitted on October 13, 2016, by Richard Denney of Austin, Texas.
-This page has been viewed 137 times since then and 12 times this year.
+It was originally submitted on October 13, 2016, by Richard Denney of Austin, Texas.
+This page has been viewed 190 times since then and 14 times this year.
 Photos: 1, 2. submitted on October 13, 2016, by Richard Denney of Austin, Texas. • Bill Pfingsten was the editor who published this page.